KasperKnop/XRD/02 AR Development/README.md

 To get started on the exercises, you will need to have a few things set up and ready:

--   Install the latest official release of [Unity](https://unity.com/download).
-Make sure you install the same version as your team for future collaboration.
+-   Install Unity 2022.3 LTS (Make sure you install the same version as your team for future collaboration)
 -   Add the Android/iOS build support module depending on what device you have access to (building for iOS generally requires a Mac).
 -   Set up Rider, Visual Studio Code or any other C# IDE of your choice.